 Adding football symbols or words to a traditional Bingo board provides a fun game for guests of all ages.
 If the children at the party are young, stick with football symbols to make the game easier.
 Make plenty of extra Bingo boards so the guests can rotate them as desired.
 Peanuts or pretzels make a fun and tasty marker for the game boards.

+The Super Bowl cheerleaders shouldn't have all the fun.
 A friendly cheering competition pits the guests against each other in a battle of team spirit.
 If the group is divided down the middle when it comes to a favorite team in the game, use the divide to your advantage.
 Challenge each team to create a cheer complete with actions.
 Homemade pom poms using streamers and tape add a fun twist to the competition.
 After each group performs its cheer, determine the winner based on creativity and overall fun.

 Football Charades or Pictionary

 Create a list of Super Bowl words, football terms and words related to the party for guests to act out.
 For instance, if the New Orleans Saints are playing in the Super Bowl, you could include Mardi Gras or Bourbon Street on the list.
 Tailor the words to the age of those playing.
 Children can draw footballs, stadiums and jerseys, while adults may be able to communicate more complex football terms.

 Purchase soft foam footballs for indoor use, or if weather allows, head outside during halftime for a fun contest.
 You can award prizes for: